SPaital98/Beg-Docker-Project-/README.md

-🚀 Dockerized Node.js Application
+🚀 Dockerized Node.js Application Deployment on AWS EC2

-A simple **Node.js web application** containerized using **Docker**.
-This project demonstrates how to package an application into a Docker container and run it locally.
+This project demonstrates how to develop a simple **Node.js web application**, containerize it using **Docker**, and deploy the containerized application on an **AWS EC2 instance**.

 🎯 Project Objective

-The goal of this project is to:
+The objectives of this project are:

-- Create a simple **Node.js application**
+- Develop a simple **Node.js web application**
 - Containerize the application using **Docker**
-- Build a **Docker Image**
+- Build a **Docker image**
-- Run the application inside a **Docker Container**
+- Run the application inside a **Docker container**
+- Deploy the containerized application on **AWS EC2**
 - Access the application through a **web browser**

-# 🏗️ Project Architecture
+🏗️ Project Architecture

 Node.js Application
         ↓
      Dockerfile
         ↓
      Docker Image
         ↓
     Docker Container
         ↓
+     AWS EC2 Instance
+        ↓
-Browser (Port 3000)
+Browser (Public IP : 3000)

 🛠️ Tools & Technologies

 - Node.js
 - Docker
+- AWS EC2
 - VS Code
 - Web Browser

 📁 Project Structure

-docker-nodejs-project/
+docker-nodejs-project
 │
 ├── app.js
 ├── package.json
 └── Dockerfile

-⚙️ Application Code
+⚙️ Application Implementation

 1️⃣ app.js

 const http = require('http');